aaronbembenek/making-formulog-fast/docs/README.md

 ### Unsupported Claims

+Our experimental setup does not run the original (non-Formulog) version of the Dminor type checker; as noted in Section 6.1 of our paper, the original Dminor implementation can run only on an old, resource-constrained version of .NET, and so we just report the performance numbers given for it in the original Formulog paper.

 The paper reviewers have requested that we include some limited scalability experiments in the final version of the paper; these experiments have not been designed yet and so are not part of this artifact.

 ## Hardware Dependencies